SNStatComp/rtrim/README.md

 When reporting bugs, it helps us a lot if you can create an  as small as possible example that demonstrates the error.
 Some good general guidelines for reporting bugs are given [here](https://sifterapp.com/blog/2012/08/tips-for-effectively-reporting-bugs-and-issues/)

-### A fair warning

-Although we are close to a first formal release, this is a beta version.
-In particular this means that you may expect

-- Running into bugs.
-Don't panic - this is normal at this stage of development.
-- The final versions of functions (naming of parameters etc) may still change a little in the official release.